-I am in the early stages of developing a brand new resource for newlywed women, and I have found myself pondering over the advice I received as a newlywed wife.
+I am in the early stages of developing a brand new resource for newlywed women, (update, it’s now out!
+Check it out here) and I have found myself pondering over the advice I received as a newlywed wife.

 I had the most amazing marriage mentors so most of the advice I received as a newlywed wife was sound.

 But because newlyweds are advice magnets, I also heard things that made my toes curl – idle remarks from strangers, thoughtless exclamations, unflattering marriage jokes that fell flat but stuck to my head.

 Today, I want to help you, newlywed wife, sort through some of that stuff and affirm the great stuff you already know.